Kadunapikin/JavascriptPractice/README.md

 Write a code to filter cats elements that startsWith ('L') and return it in a filtered array Rewrite the for...of loop codes for cats array using the standard for loop code.
 Write a code to search through an array of contacts and telephone numbers and return just the number we want to find.
+Write a code to skip iterations with continue statement.